vaibha-v7/BeExplorer.com/README.md

-# PropertyHub - React Frontend with Node.js Backend
+# BeExplorer - React Frontend with Node.js Backend

 A modern property listing website built with React frontend and Node.js backend with MongoDB.